Sandthorn/sandthorn/README.md

 # Sandthorn Event Sourcing
-A ruby framwork for saving an object's state as a series of events, and tracking non state changing events.
+A ruby framework for saving an object's state as a series of events, and tracking non state changing events.

 ## What is Event Sourcing